This decorative Totoro crochet wall hanging is the perfect addition for any Ghibli lover’s home

 |Fasten off, tie in the ends|

-Now you want to sew on the nose and attach some safety eyes.
-Then on the white belly, sew some V shapes with matching yarn from the outer body.
+Now, finish off Totoro by sewing on the nose and attach some safety eyes.
+And, sew some V shapes with grey onto the belly.

 CHERRY BLOSSOMS – follow this from Pretty Ideas

-Now you can arrange and sew these pieces to your backing.
-Then use a needle and thread to attach the base around your stick.
-The more times you do this, the more secure it will be.
+Then, use a needle and the grey yarn to attach the base around your stick looping the yarn around your stick and through the very top line of stitches.
+(To clarify, the more times you do this, the more secure it will be.)

-You’ll notice that I’ve attached some tassels and beads at the bottom of each side, this is totally optional but I thought it was a nice finishing touch.
+You’ll notice that I attached some tassels and black beads to the bottom of each side, this is totally optional but I thought it was a nice finishing touch.